-Please join us for a complimentary breakfast briefing with updates from Holland & Knight's labor, employment and benefits attorneys on important employment law issues.
-This interactive seminar will help clients from a wide range of industries.
+Please join us for a complimentary seminar with a variety of informative updates from Holland & Knight attorneys.
+This interactive program will focus on important state and federal employment law issues covering a wide range of industries.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.